-Taheta Taveta is a Distict in south-east Kenya.
+Taita-Taveta is a District in south-east Kenya.
 We are working with the volunteers of the Beyond Innocence Foundation in their efforts to build a safe house for abused children in the region.
 In this facility up to 50 children will be cared for, receive medical and psychosocial support, go to school, and start to long process of healing the wounds of their ordeal.

-In 2016 we and 6 other European Rotary Clubs have submitted a “Global Grant” application called “A Spring to Save Children” to the Rotary Foundation to raise $40’000 to dig and maintain a well on the premises of the Safe House.
+In 2016 we and 6 other European Rotary Clubs, together with the host Rotary Club, RC Voi, have submitted a “Global Grant” application called “A Spring to Save Children” to the Rotary Foundation in order to raise $40’000 to dig and maintain a well on the premises of the Safe House.
 The well will not only supply water to the children and their caregivers, but to the surrounding community as well.
 It will make the safe house self-sufficient, not only by providing access to clean drinking water but also by enabling to plant a small garden.